Thurstan of Caen: Early career

 Nothing is known of Thurstan's birth or antecedents.
 Under the patronage of Odo, Bishop of Bayeux, William the Conqueror's half-brother, he was sent to study at Liège, and became a monk of the Abbey of Saint-Étienne, Caen.
 His opportunity for advancement came when Æthelnoth, abbot of Glastonbury, was deposed at the Council of London in 1077 or 1078. Æthelnoth was, according to later Glastonbury tradition, notable for his squandering of the monastery's property, but it remained the richest of English abbeys.
 Thurstan was chosen to succeed him.
-In 1080 he distinguished himself at the Council of Gloucester by successfully defending his abbey's jurisdiction over the abbeys of Muchelney and Athelney against the rival claim of Giso, Bishop of Wells, by reciting from memory the documents which vindicated his case.
+In 1080 he distinguished himself at the Council of Gloucester, successfully defending his abbey's jurisdiction over the abbeys of Muchelney and Athelney against the rival claim of Giso, Bishop of Wells by reciting from memory the documents which vindicated his case.
 He also began to build a cruciform church in the Norman style, which, however, did not last, his successor Herluin pulling it down to make room for a more splendid church.